arishuynhvan/learnRNExpo/CodingGuidelines.md

 - All should be declared as a ```const``` variable and use functional programming JFX syntax (TODO: add an explanation for this!)

+## Splitting components

+- Each word in the name of a component file should start with a capital letter (SentenceCase instead of camelCase)
+- 1 file/ component
+- Split meaningfully, when the component is between half and 1 full screen (readable font size)

 ## Git commits

 Start with an infinitive verb.
 Imagine you answer "Why should I add this commit?"
 -> "To..." + <your_commit_message>, e.g. ```Fix bug #1```

 ## Warnings